-Joe Marty’s moved to the present location in 1951, the year before Joe Marty retired from the Sacramento Salons.
+In 1951 Joe Marty’s moved to its present location, the year before Joe Marty retired from the Sacramento Salons.
 The new site was just down the street from Edmonds Field, the home ballpark of the Sacramento Salons.
 Edmonds Field was located at the corner of Riverside and Broadway – the present-day site of Target.

 For years I drove past the long-vacant, fire-damaged building that had been home to Joe Marty’s.
 While I had never patronized Joe Marty’s before the fire closed the place down in 2005 I knew people who had frequented the place.

 You can now “like” a blog post and share it with friends on Facebook, Twitter and LinkedIn!
 SacramentoRevealed.com – All Things Sacramento (from a personal perspective)